Aakashdoraisamy/Aakashdoraisamy/README.md

 ### 👨‍💻 About Me

-💡 I’m passionate about **data-driven solutions** — transforming raw data into meaningful insights using Python and modern data tools.
+💡 I’m passionate about **data-driven solutions** — transforming raw data into actionable insights using Python, modern data tools, and cloud platforms.
-🧠 I focus on **Data Engineering, Machine Learning, and Backend Development**.
+🧠 Focus areas: **Data Engineering, Machine Learning, Cloud Data Platforms, and Backend Development**.
-☁️ Exploring **AWS, PySpark, and Databricks** for real-world data workflows.
+☁️ Exploring **AWS, Snowflake, dbt, PySpark, and Databricks** to build **scalable, production-ready data pipelines**.
+🚀 Always learning and experimenting with **ETL pipelines, API development, and automation**.

 **📫 Connect with me:**